mpvl/errd/README.md

 `Run` starts a scope in which errors and defers are managed.
 The `Must` forces the closure called by Run to return immediately if the passed error is not nil.
-The `DeferClose`, `DeferClose`, and `DeferCloseWithError` methods implement a conservative handling of errors around the common namesake methods used with defer.
+The `Defer` methods implement a conservative handling of errors, passing along any caught error when possible.
-Package `errd` also defines a `Defer` method that automatically selects the right method to use for `Defer`.
-This method makes it harder to forget to use `CloseWithError` when appropriate.
-Users can also define their own defer functions, if necessary.

 ## Error Handlers